Eric Corriel Studios

 Photo by Nils Ericson

-“It’s like dancing inside a rainbow” — child Shown on Staten Island (NY)
+“It’s like dancing inside a rainbow” — child Shown at LUMEN Festival, Staten Island, New York

 Pool Portals is a playful, immersive interactive video installation inspired by thinking about what it may look and feel like to be transported through a portal.
 It was created for the Lumen Festival, which took place inside an empty Olympic sized swimming pool on Staten Island, New York City.